Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Introduction

 Despite these innovations, IPW remains the primary approach for its intuitive formulation, established theoretical properties, and computational tractability.
 However, standard IPW estimators for discrete treatments face well-documented drawbacks that can severely limit their utility.
 The main concern is variance issue, particularly when estimated treatment probabilities approach zero, leading to extreme weights and unstable estimates.
 Numerous refinements have been proposed to address this instability, including weight stabilization \citep{hernan2000marginal}, truncation and trimming procedures \citep{cole2008constructing, lee2011weight}, and covariate balancing approaches \citep{hainmueller2012entropy,imai2014covariate, zhao2017entropy, li2018balancing}.

-However, comparatively less attention has been paid to a different but equally fundamental source of inefficiency: the binary adherence rule inherent in standard IPW, under which only individuals whose observed treatment path exactly matches the target regime contribute to estimation.
-This inclusion criterion discards all non-adherers, even those who deviate minimally with the regime, resulting in large variance and data inefficiency, especially in multi-stage settings.
-Recent work increasingly recognizes that non-compliance and partial adherence pose fundamental challenges for treatment evaluation.
-A growing body of work seeks to incorporate partial compliers' information more systematically, including introducing partial compliance strata, categorical adherence measures and explicit modeling of the adherence process through g-estimation approaches \citep{artman2024marginal, zhu2025accounting, spicker2025optimal}.
-Together, these developments point to a growing consensus that strict exclusion of non-adherers is neither necessary nor optimal for causal effect estimation or for learning dynamic treatment strategies in realistic clinical settings.
+However, comparatively less attention has been paid to a different but equally fundamental source of inefficiency: the binary rule inherent in standard IPW, under which only individuals whose observed treatment path exactly matches the target regime contribute to estimation.
+This inclusion criterion discards all non-compatible trajectories, even those who deviate minimally with the regime, resulting in large variance and data inefficiency, especially in multi-stage settings.
+A growing body of work seeks to overcome the discrepancies between assigned or prescribed treatment and treatment actually received, including introducing partial compliance strata, categorical adherence measures and explicit modeling of the adherence process through g-estimation approaches \citep{artman2024marginal, zhu2025accounting, spicker2025optimal}.
+Related ideas have also appeared in the DTR learning literature; for example, \citet{ye2024stage} relaxes the strict inclusion requirement by weighting trajectories according to the number of stages where the observed treatment agrees with the regime, within a framework that evaluates cumulative rewards across many (e.g., five or more) stages.
+Together, these developments point to a growing consensus that strict exclusion of non-compliers or non-compatible trajectories are neither necessary nor optimal for causal effect estimation or for learning dynamic treatment strategies in realistic clinical settings.

 A complementary perspective emerges when we consider continuous treatment settings, where analogous limitations have successfully been addressed by smooth weighting approaches for causal effect estimation.
 Established methods employ kernel-based or density-based weights that borrow strength from individuals receiving treatment doses close to the target \citep{imai2004causal, hirano2004, kennedy2017non}.
-These ideas naturally motivate rethinking adherence in discrete DTR settings, particularly when discrete treatment categories are determined by underlying continuous biological processes and near-boundary individuals are clinically interchangeable.
+These ideas naturally motivate rethinking compatibility in discrete DTR settings, particularly when discrete treatment categories are determined by underlying continuous biological processes and near-boundary individuals are clinically interchangeable.